screepers/screeps-typescript-starter/docs/in-depth/cookbook/environment-variables.md

 ## Setting it up

 Let's say that we want to set `NODE_ENV` to `production` for uploading to our main branch, and `development` for uploading to our Simulation branch.
-First we'll catch the environment variable and assign the compile target.
+First we'll catch the environment variable and assign the compile target based on it.

 ```js
 // rollup.config.js